pnimac/blogApp-fullstack-react-microservices/README.md

 ## Description

 This is a simple blog application demostratating microservice orchestration by using an API Gateway, a Configuration server, an Eureka Discovery server and microservices for different functional components like User Management, Posts, Comments etc..
-Thymeleaf templates are used for Front-end UI.
+React is used for UI client.

 ## Architecture
 ![Microservice Orchestration Architecure](images/architecture.png)